jack126guy/essentialgit/essential git.md

 The `-e` or `--edit` option opens a text editor for you to add a commit message.

-The `--ff-only` option tells Git not to peform the merge if it is not a fast-forward.
+The `--ff-only` option tells Git not to perform the merge if it is not a fast-forward.

 The `--no-ff` option creates a merge commit even if the merge is a fast-forward.